ppetrovtv/pine_script_docs/source/annotations/study_annotation.rst

 setting.
 Note that if you change the parameter's value in a script that is already on a chart, you need to use the *Add to Chart* button to implement the change.

-``format`` defines the type of formatting used for study values appearing on the price axis or in indicator values.
+``format`` defines the type of formatting used for study values appearing on the price axis, in indicator values or in the Data Window.
 Possible values are: ``format.inherit``, ``format.price``, ``format.volume``.
 The default is ``format.inherit``.
 which uses the format settings from the chart, unless ``precision=`` is also used, in which case it will override the effect of ``format.inherit``.
 When ``format.price`` is used,